ITV/scala-pact/README.md

  addSbtPlugin("com.itv" % "sbt-scalapact-nodeps" % "2.3.3")
 ```

-In you're test suite, you will need the following imports:
+In your test suite, you will need the following imports:

 The DSL/builder import for Consumer tests:
 ```scala